OUR TEAM

 Austin Segal, Research & Program Coordinator

-Austin Segal (he/they) is Chicago Appleseed’s Research & Program Coordinator.
-They will receive a B.A. in June from Northwestern University, where they studied sociology, mathematical methods in the social sciences, and legal studies.
-They are involved in student organizations that promote constructive dialogue and community organizing, and they wrote an interdisciplinary thesis with original research on the implementation of queer-inclusive educational policies.
-They are deeply invested in supporting those harmed by the criminal legal system and developing equitable solutions for social injustices.
+Austin Segal (they/he) is Chicago Appleseed’s Research & Program Coordinator.
+They earned a B.A. from Northwestern University, where they studied sociology, mathematical methods in the social sciences, and legal studies.
+They have been involved in organizations that promote constructive dialogue and community organizing, and they wrote an interdisciplinary thesis with original research on the implementation of queer-inclusive educational policies.
+They are deeply invested in supporting those harmed by the criminal legal system by supporting advocacy with community-based mixed-methods research.

 Contact Austin: asegal@chicagoappleseed.org